 - Sales pitch(es)

-Next steps are to run these core terms through a keyword tool.
-Here’s are the results we from the Keyword Planner for “sales management.”
+Next, run the core terms through a keyword tool (as per Step 1).
+These are the results from the Keyword Planner using “sales management” as the core term.

 |When it comes to keyword difficulty, one prime area to focus on are terms in the “Goldilocks Zone:” keywords with not-too-much competition, and not-too-little search demand.
 This is a real sweet spot because the conditions are “just right.”
 You can often create content that that has the chance do well right of the gate for those target “sweet spot” keywords, particularly if the site has decent domain authority.|